This information is for students who will be applying to extend their Tier 4 visa.

 When to extend your visa

 You need to submit a visa application before the expiry date of your current visa.
 You can apply to extend your visa up to three months before the expiry of your current visa.
-We strongly recommend that you begin the process of extending your visa up to twelve weeks before the expiry date.

 How to extend your visa